gvellut/gpx2exif/README.md

 ##  Correspondence between time in images and GPX

-In the tool, the time in an image is first shifted using the value for the `--delta` switch if present.
-This switch can be used to correct for the time drift in the camera relative to the GPS logger or correct the time zone (see above).
+In the tool, the time in an image is first shifted using the value for the `--delta` option if present.
+This option can be used to correct for the time drift in the camera relative to the GPS logger or correct the time zone (in the latter case the `--delta-tz` option is preferred; See below).
 The goal is to align the times in the images with the times in the GPX, assumed to be in __UTC__.
 The corrected image time is then used to extract a Lat / Lon position from the GPX file (which is essentially a mapping from time to position), which is then added to the EXIF metadata of the image.

 There is no switch to shift the time for the GPX file like there is for images: The GPX is assumed to be the reference.